John Cushen: Final seasons

 Cushen played eight first-class matches in the 1985–86 season, scoring 37 runs at 12.33 in first-class matches however only five in List-A cricket.
 His success with the ball continued, however, matching his achievements from the previous season with 31 wickets at a more effective 22.93, with a best of 6/34, one of two five-wicket hauls.
 His one-day efforts returned five wickets at 29.20.

 Cushen's final season was the winter of 1986–87, where he took five more wickets at 36.60 in one day cricket, and 12 at 33.66 in first-class matches.
 His batting also declined in his final season, scoring 31 runs at a low average of 3.87 in first-class matches, however improving his one-day batting statistics somewhat with 20 runs at 10.00 thanks to one score of 11*.
 Cushen retired in early 1987, his last match was played between the two first-class teams he represented.
 Cushen, playing for Otago, failed to take an Auckland wicket as their batsmen scored 320, and scored only three of Otago's 165 in response.
-Following on, he made 15, however could not take a wicket in the final innings as Auckland reached their target of little over a 100 for the loss of one wicket.
+Following on, he made 15, however could not take a wicket in the final innings as Auckland reached their target of little over 100 for the loss of one wicket.

 Off the field Cushen has long enjoyed building and sailing yachts.